jneuhaus/notes/Oracle/install-12c.md

 ## Update key Oracle configuration files

-Here are the configuration files that need to be updated to point to the 'new' Oracle Home location:
+Here are the configuration files that need to be updated to point to the 'new' Oracle Home location (as 'root'):

   * Old Oracle Home: /opt/oracle/product/11.2.0/db_1
   * New Oracle Home: /opt/oracle/product/12.1.0/db_1

- 1. /etc/init.d/oracle
+ 1. /etc/init.d/oracle - Run the centos-setup-pa/oracle-setup/04-e-mkInit.sh script to create a new, better version.
  2. /etc/profile.d/oracle.sh
  3. /etc/oratab (this file will be created by new install)